 Tidio saw this shift and added a bot layer (in 2024), but it came late and felt bolted-on.
 That's common with mature products: hard to rebuild the core when the core paid the bills for a decade.

-Tidio's Starter plan is ~$24/month for live agent seats and up to 100 billable conversations, with no chatbot included (Lyro AI add-on from ~$33/month separately).
+Tidio's Solo plan is ~$24/month for live agent seats and up to 100 billable conversations, with no chatbot included (Lyro AI add-on from ~$33/month separately).
 The Growth plan starts at ~$49/month and adds more billable conversations and advanced analytics.
 The hidden costs are the ones that bite: training the bot requires manual Q&A pairs or a help center upload — it does not auto-scrape your website.
 (Tidio pricing verified 2026-05-19 at tidio.com/pricing.)

 Tidio's public pricing: